 For those entering or are recently just beyond the diagnostic phase, you may find certain questions cannot yet be answered without further test results etc. However, if the answer is not yet known for whatever reason, at least you have it on your list for follow up appointments.
 Consequently, I’ve constructed this list of questions that should function as a generic set.
 There may also be ‘specific to country’ questions such as insurance cover in addition to this suggested list.
 Of course, some of you may not want the answer to certain questions, that’s perfectly understandable, so don’t ask!

-1. Where is my primary tumour and what type of NET is it?
+1. Where is my primary tumour and what type of NEN is it?

 This is a fundamental question and it’s likely many will already have some inkling about location and perhaps a type.
-The difference between NETs and other types of cancer is the primary can be found wherever there are Neuroendocrine cells rather than a specific part of the anatomy in terms of naming the type of cancer, i.e. a NET of the pancreas is not Pancreatic Cancer.
+The difference between NENs and other types of cancer is the primary can be found wherever there are Neuroendocrine cells rather than a specific part of the anatomy in terms of naming the type of cancer, i.e. a NEN of the pancreas is not Pancreatic Cancer.

 2. What is the grade and differentiation of my tumour(s)?

 Another fundamental question as this defines the aggressiveness of the disease and is absolutely key in determining overall treatment plans.
 Treatment plans for poorly differentiated can be very different from well differentiated.
+The differentiation if Grade 3 (or High Grade is a very important question.
+If you are a Pheochromocytoma or Paraganglioma, there’s a different system for grading and staging.
 Read more here – Grading and here – Benign or Malignant

 3. What is the stage of my disease?

 Fundamental to understanding the nature of your disease.
 Stage confirms the extent of your disease, i.e. how far has it spread.
 Again this will drive treatment plans and long-term outlooks.
 Scans are really important in determining the Stage of your cancer – check out my scans post here.
 Read more here on Staging